pimterry/loglevel/README.md

 log.setLevel(log.getLevel()); // Be sure to call setLevel method in order to apply plugin
 ```

+*(The above supports only a single log.warn("") argument for clarity, but it's easy to extend to a [fuller varadic version](http://jsbin.com/xehoye/edit?html,console))*

 If you develop and release a plugin, please get in contact!
 I'd be happy to reference it here for future users.
 Some consistency is helpful; naming your plugin 'loglevel-PLUGINNAME' (e.g. loglevel-newsflash) is preferred, as is giving it the 'loglevel-plugin' keyword in your package.json

 ## Developing & Contributing